Lazy Lagoon

 • Take a day trip to Bagamoyo, one of Tanzania’s 7 World Heritage sites, to visit the old town centre, the slave quarters and the amazing fish market

 • Kayak, swim or snorkel out from the beach.
-The canoes are free to borrow, as is the snorkelling equipment, and if you're lucky you'll see a range of great marine life, including lionfish
+The kayaks are free to borrow, as is the snorkelling equipment, and if you're lucky you'll see a range of great marine life, including lionfish

 • Borrow a windsurfer or go sailing in one of the hotel's Lasers